jmccrae/fidel/README.md

 Requirements
 ------------

-In order to run FIDEL you will need the following
+In order to run FIDEL you will need the following:

-## Phrase Table
+### Phrase Table

 A phrase table should be formatted as per Moses/Pharoah, that is of the form